Average absolute deviation: Mean absolute deviation around the mean

 The mean absolute deviation (MAD), also referred to as the "mean deviation" or sometimes "average absolute deviation", is the mean of the data's absolute deviations around the data's mean: the average (absolute) distance from the mean.
 "Average absolute deviation" can refer to either this usage, or to the general form with respect to a specified central point (see above).

 MAD has been proposed to be used in place of standard deviation since it corresponds better to real life.
 Because the MAD is a simpler measure of variability than the standard deviation, it can be useful in school teaching.

 This method's forecast accuracy is very closely related to the mean squared error (MSE) method which is just the average squared error of the forecasts.
 Although these methods are very closely related, MAD is more commonly used because it is both easier to compute (avoiding the need for squaring) and easier to understand.

+Relation to standard deviation

 For the normal distribution, the ratio of mean absolute deviation from the mean to standard deviation is $\sqrt{2/\pi} = 0.79788456\ldots$.
 Thus if X is a normally distributed random variable with expected value 0 then, see Geary (1935):

 In other words, for a normal distribution, mean absolute deviation is about 0.8 times the standard deviation.

 However, in-sample measurements deliver values of the ratio of mean average deviation / standard deviation for a given Gaussian sample n with the following bounds: $w_n \in [0,1]$, with a bias for small n.

 The mean absolute deviation from the mean is less than or equal to the standard deviation; one way of proving this relies on Jensen's inequality.